Antiprotozoals for Trichomoniasis

 The treatment regimen with tinidazole is usually a one-time dose.
 Pregnant women should not take tinidazole, because it is not yet clear whether this medicine is safe to use during pregnancy.

 How Well It Works

 The cure rate in treating trichomoniasis using metronidazole is 90% to 95%.1

 The cure rate using tinidazole is 86% to 100%.1

 Sex partners should be treated at the same time.
 Sexual intercourse should be avoided until symptoms are gone.
 Men may not have any symptoms but still need treatment.

 People who are infected with HIV receive the same treatment for trich as those who are HIV-negative.

 Metronidazole vaginal suppositories or creams are not recommended, because oral metronidazole is much more effective.
-Vaginal medicines cure trich in less than 50% of cases.1 Metronidazole vaginal gel, which is used to treat bacterial vaginosis, is not recommended by the CDC for treatment of trich.1
+Vaginal medicines cure trich in less than 50% of cases.
+Metronidazole vaginal gel, which is used to treat bacterial vaginosis, is not recommended by the U.S. Centers for Disease Control and Prevention (CDC) for treatment of trich.1

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)